aswinkumar-pz/Zh-Coding/README.md

 - #### 02/04/2024 - DB code updated.
 Started coding with strut2.
 - #### 03/04/2024 - Add option completed, view almost completed using strut2
 - #### 04/04/2024 - Add, View fully completed with all navigations, working on edit option, partially completed
-- #### 05/04/2003 - CRUD using strut completed, starting learning on interceptors and making authentication pages
+- #### 05/04/2024 - CRUD using strut completed, starting learning on interceptors and making authentication pages
+- #### 08/04/2024 - Authentication using interceptor is done, started to convert in json
+- #### 09/04/2024 - Create and read operation converted into JSON response, edit is partially done